 3. Question: Describe your challenges as a UI designer?

 The answer needs to mention the core concerns that a UI designer faces in day to day work.
-UI design is quite a challenging time because every day something new is coming up in the web world and keeping up with that regularly requires immense attentiveness to the information.
+The UI design is quite a challenging time because every day something new is coming up in the web world and keeping up with that regularly requires immense attentiveness to the information.

-A new button, link, scrolling, icons which keep the user interested.
+A new button, link, scrolling, icons that keep the user interested.
 Knowing what will attract the user and keep them hooked to it regularly is one of the biggest challenges they have.
 A UI design talk never goes without talking about web forms.

-Understanding what will work best is of utmost important.
+Understanding what will work best is of utmost importance.
 The client differences is a challenge which every designer face.
 Talking about how these differences are bridged keeping in mind the client requirement along with the design value and aesthetics of the product.

 4. Question: What is your expertise as a UI designer?

-There is always one area where a UI designer is comfortable and really good at it.
+There is always one area where a UI designer is comfortable and good at it.
 The kind of client and the kind of media they work the best is like the mobile app or websites.
-Rather than mentioning only one area of expertise, it is good to discuss the past experience or projects where the work was new and was able to reach the desired results.
+Rather than mentioning only one area of expertise, it is good to discuss experience or projects where the work was new and was able to reach the desired results.